brainlife/app-mean-transformation-matrix/README.md

 ### On Brainlife.io

-This App has not yet been registered in Brainlife.io.
+This App is in still private in Brainlife.io.

 ### Running Locally (on your machine)